 Practical Steps to Implement CVRs in Transactions

-The demonstrated effectiveness of Contingent Value Rights (CVRs) in aligning interests and managing risk underscores the importance of a structured approach to their implementation in transactions.
-Best practices emphasize thorough due diligence to define clear, measurable contingency criteria and timeframes.
+The demonstrated effectiveness of Contingent Value Rights (CVRs) in aligning interests and managing risk highlights the importance of a structured approach to their implementation, whether the deal is a straight sale or a management buyout.
+Sound practice emphasizes thorough due diligence to define clear, measurable contingency criteria and timeframes.
 Addressing potential implementation challenges requires precise drafting of CVR agreements to mitigate ambiguity and disputes.

 Key practical steps include: